mmclinton/financial-data-fetcher/README.md

 # Financial Data Fetcher Application

-This application provides a simple and accurate method to fetch financial data using the API from [site.financialmodelingprep.com](https://site.financialmodelingprep.com).
-It serves as a preferred alternative to platforms like Yahoo Finance, which can be cluttered with ads, multiple tabs, and other distractions.
+This application provides a simple and accurate method to fetch financial data.
+It uses the API from [site.financialmodelingprep.com](https://site.financialmodelingprep.com).
+This tool offers an advantage over platforms like Yahoo Finance, which often have ads, multiple tabs, and other distractions.

 ## Getting Started

-1. Clone the repository.
+### 1. Clone the Repository:
+Clone this repository to your local machine to get started.

+### 2. Set Up the Virtual Environment:
-2. Navigate to the project root directory.
+Navigate to the project root directory and set up a virtual environment.
+Install the necessary packages using:

-3. Install the required packages using:
+### 3. Obtain the API Key:

-    ```

-    pip3 install -r requirements.txt

-    ```

-5. Sign up at [site.financialmodelingprep.com](https://site.financialmodelingprep.com) to obtain the API key.
+Sign up at [site.financialmodelingprep.com](https://site.financialmodelingprep.com) to obtain your API key.

+### 4. Input the API Key:
+Open the `fetch_data.py` file located inside the `utils` folder.
+Insert your API key on line 8 where indicated.

+### 5. Run the Application:
+With the API key in place, you can now run the application.

 ## Directory Structure